-Once available, the official website obviously has the full programme and location details.
+The official website has the full programme and location details, once available.

-The Viennale normally runs from late October to early November.
-In 2020, this means October 22nd to November 1st.
-Buy tickets for showings etc. at the Viennale website, which also has information on alternative ticket sources (such as participating cinemas).
+You normally buy tickets for showings etc. at the Viennale website, for example, which also has information on alternative ticket sources (such as participating cinemas).

 How to get to the Viennale cinemas